 Wait, come back!
 It’s OK, It’s OK!

 Whilst I loved my Nikon D80, I knew a lot of people back in the day who used Canon and after trying their cameras and lenses at the time, I decided Canon was the way forward for me.
 I own a fair few camera bodies these days, but I largely shoot with the Canon EOS R and the Canon 5D MK4.

 Oh – I do jest, I don’t care what camera you use or own, Canon, Nikon, Sony, Panasonic, Fuji… they are all great these days.

 One of the first things you are going to notice about me if we meet is the beard.
 Unless you squint a lot and generally don’t look in my direction, it’s hard not to see it.
-I’m not going to lie, I’m pretty proud of my beard and my lovely partner Rhian will tell you I spend far too much time these day’s trying to keep it looking presentable.
+I’m not going to lie, I’m pretty proud of my beard and I spend far too much time these day’s trying to keep it looking presentable.

 1).
 My go-to shoot snack is Haribo, it’s not essential that you provide them, but if you do, you’ll have one happy photographer.
 If I’m photographing your wedding and you’re having your wedding breakfast, I’m probably sat in my car eating Haribo.

 2).
 My favourite food is pizza.
-I’d eat it every day if Rhian would let me and if she goes out for a night, I am probably having pizza for dinner.
+I’d eat it every day if I was allowed and if I am ever cooking for myself, I am probably having pizza for dinner.
 This means if you hire me, you will also be supporting Dominos.

 4).
-Rhian and I own 2 guinea pigs called Mop and Ringo.
-We named him Mop because well, he looks like a mop.
+I own 2 guinea pigs called Mop and Ringo.
+I named him Mop because well, he looks like a mop.
 Ringo sadly does not play the drums, I have tried teaching him, he just keeps chewing the drumsticks.